Dromana 3 Drive-In: Context

+Drive-ins grew out of the growing popularity of cars, and provided an easy and convenient form of entertainment.
+They catered for people who had problems with parking and walking; young children; and teenagers and young adults who were attracted to particular film genres and intimate evenings.
+The 1960s and 1970s were the peak of drive-in culture's popularity in Greater Melbourne; and approximately sixty drive-in theatres operated throughout Victoria.
+Drive-ins were popular until the late 1970s, with the supremacy of television, then home video in the 1980s, and multi-cinema complexes, audiences began to dwindle.
+In the 1980s, 23 theatres closed throughout the city and were sold to property developers.

+Drive-In on the Mornington Peninsula

-The theatre first opened under the name Peninsula Drive-In in 1962, with original owner Frank Whitaker having been involved in the cinema industry since the 1930s.
-Drive-in culture in Australia peaked in the following decades, up until the home video era which saw many theatres close in the 1980s.
+The Dromana 3 Drive-In opened as the Peninsula Drive-In in 1962, with original owner Frank Whitaker, who was involved in the cinema industry since the 1930s.
 Paul Whitaker, son of Frank, took over management in 1989.

 In 1984, the Peninsula Drive-in became the first in the world to offer true stereo sound via an FM radio signal.
 Though a similar service was being offered in some drive-ins through CINE-FI, it was either on the AM band with lower sound quality and only in mono, or in FM but in an artificially mixed "stereo."

 A second screen was added in 1992 after being disassembled and transported over from the former Hoyts Altona drive-in after it closed.
 A third screen followed in 2001.
 A fourth screen was later added, but it is a more traditional outdoor cinema setup with deck chairs and not a drive-in like the others.

 Several concerts were held at the Dromana Drive-In during the 1980s and 1990s, most notably a festival on New Year's Eve 1994 featuring Silverchair, TISM, The Meanies and an early-morning screening of Pink Floyd The Wall.
 The aftermath on the morning of New Year's Day 1995 was described by police as "resembling a war zone", as roughly 200 people had decided to sleep off their hangovers on the premises.